linamandla96/data_usage_tracker_app/README.md

 `totalUsage` |  Total usage across all apps & users `availableData(usercode)` |  Show how much data is still available for use.
 `mostUsedApp(usercode)` |  Return the app the user spend the most money on.
 Also returned how mush was spent ` {app_name : 'Spox', amount : 230} `
 `sendDataToAnotherUser(from_user_code, to_user_code, airtime)` |  Send another user data.
-You own data should decreas and the users data should decrease.
+You own data should decreas and the users data should increase.

-If you send a user data you earn points - which will give you more data upon top-up

 The data cost per mb is `R0.09` or `9 cents` per mb for all students.

+Use TDD - Ensure all the methods above is tested using Mocha.
+Ensure your tests are running in GitHub Actions.
+Add your SQL scripts to GitHub.

 ## Table structure